 Take charge of your music by reordering, duplicating, rotating, or removing pages.
-When you're done, save the results to a new file or replace the original.
+Save the results as a new file or replace the original.

 Note: Rearrange is not available for password-protected files.

 Editing a Score

 While links are a great visual way of dealing with repeats, they still require that you reach up and tap on the screen.
 Rearranging a score in advance, however, ensures that the next page is always the correct one-it's great for musicians who use the autoturn feature or a foot pedal to turn pages.